luvuong-le/100-days-of-code/log.md

 ## Day 65: 13th of June 2020

 Started on a Kanban Board project with Svelte, got a simple layout going... next step is to figure out how to do drag and drop 🤔

+## Day 66 - 67: 14th & 15th of June 2020

+Slow progress, but played around with the drag and drop api, got a lot more work to do with it though!